cockroachdb/docs/v21.2/cluster-setup-troubleshooting.md

 Removing the ballast file will give you a chance to remedy the disk space exhaustion; it will automatically be recreated when there is sufficient disk space.

 {{site.data.alerts.callout_info}}
 Different filesystems may treat the ballast file differently.
 Make sure to test that the file exists, and that space for the file is actually being reserved by the filesystem.
+For a list of supported filesystems, see the [Production Checklist](recommended-production-settings.html#storage).
 {{site.data.alerts.end}}

 ### Disk stalls